rcarrata/argocon22-securing-gitops-supply-chain/docs/demo-guide.md

 kubectl create secret docker-registry regcred --docker-server=ghcr.io --docker-username=${USERNAME} --docker-email=${EMAIL} --docker-password=${PAT_TOKEN} -n kyverno
 ```

-* In order to include the imagePullSecret referencing the credentials for GitHub Registry to pull/push images and the signatures for checking the images with Kyverno mutate Admission Controllers, we need to modify the Kyverno Deployment:
+* In order for the images to be pull/pushed and their signatures checked with Kyverno mutate Admission Controller, we need to include the imagePullSecret referencing the credentials for GitHub Registry.
+This is done by modifying the Kyverno Deployment and adding *imagePullSecrets=regcred* under *args* section in *containers*, as follows:

 ```bash
 kubectl get deploy kyverno -n kyverno -o yaml | grep containers -A5